Kashyap2210/Kashyap-Solanki-Resume/README.md

-Sure, here's a refined version of your description:

 - Developed a professional resume utilizing HTML, CSS, and JavaScript technologies.
 - Utilized tables to clearly separate different sections within the resume.